 Posted Mar 11, 2019

-Although there are some novel nonstimulant medications in the R&D pipeline, the latest drugs to hit the ADHD market fall into the stimulant category, so that is what we will focus on in today’s blog.
+Although there are some novel non-stimulant medications in the R&D pipeline, the latest drugs to hit the ADHD market fall into the stimulant category, so that is what we will focus on in today’s post.

 All ADHD stimulant medications are based on just four chemicals, corresponding to two types of closely related compounds: methylphenidate (Ritalin) and its cousin dexmethylphenidate (Focalin), versus amphetamine (Adderall) and its cousin lisdexamphetamine (Vyvanse).
 The newest ADHD medications contain these same chemicals (or very slight variations on them) but use new compositions or pill technologies to release active ingredient(s) at different rates or time intervals.
 This may make a difference for some patients — either for “evenness” of response or for side effects.